Bennykillua/Getting-started-in-Technical-Writing/Empower Her X Non Tech in Tech.md

 ## Empower Her Community

 A female community seeing to the growth and progress of women in tech.
+You can join the slack group [here](https://linktr.ee/EmpowerHerCommunity).

 ## Non Tech in Tech